Bklieger/ProxyGPT/README.md

 Convert endpoints to async so logging and returning data can be executed concurrently

 Add Docker Volume integration for long term database

+Add further abstraction for increased customizability (such as adding database name to settings.py)